paulrobertlloyd/roadtrip/5-going-further/content.md

 ![The device testing lab used during the development of the BBC News mobile site.](1.jpg)

+▲ _The device testing lab used during the development of the BBC News mobile site._

 This means having a suite of devices to test on.
 At minimum this should represent all contemporary mobile operating systems (iOS, Android, Windows Phone, BlackBerry OS, Symbian) and include previous versions too.
 Fragmentation around the Android platform makes it difficult to suggest one particular version you should test on, but if a site works on 2.1 (Eclair) then it will likely work on later versions.
 Be sure to install [Opera Mini](http://www.opera.com/mobile/) on these devices and test on this too.

 For an example of just how broad a test suite can be, [David Blooman has described the device lab](http://mobiletestingfordummies.tumblr.com/post/20056227958/testing) used by BBC during the redesign of their responsive news website.
 Luke Wroblewski also [asked a number of mobile developers to list which phones they test with](https://bagcheck.com/blog/22-mobile-device-testing-the-gear) on Bagcheck.
 Finally, tools like [Adobe Shadow](http://labs.adobe.com/technologies/shadow/) and [showoff.io](https://showoff.io/) make it easier to test designs across many devices at the same time.